ZenMastersTeam/Zen-UV/mkdocs/user_interface.md

 # Combo Panel

-Combo Panel is a place where you can find all Zen operators.
+Combo Panel is a place where you can find all Zen UV operators.
 Operators are divided into thematic sections on the left side.

+The set of operators in the Combo Panel may vary depending on the context.
+Some operators do not work in UV Editor and present in 3D Viewport only.

+It's on the N-Panel and you can [**customize the appearance of panels in Preferences**](preferences.md#panels).

 ![Combo Panel](img/gifs/user_interface/compactui_1.gif)

+## Multiple Panels

-You can open multiple panels with `SHIFT + LMB`.
+Open multiple panels with `SHIFT + LMB`.

 ![Combo Panel](img/gifs/user_interface/compactui_2.gif)

+## Panels Pinning

-You can pin some panesl with `CTRL + LMB`
+Pin some panels with `CTRL + LMB`

 ![Combo Panel](img/gifs/user_interface/compactui_3.gif)

+## Combo Panel in Properties

 When Zen UV Transform Tool is active you can find Combo Panel in Properties.

 ![Combo Panel](img/gifs/user_interface/compactui_6.gif)

+## Popup Combo Panel

 Combo Panel is the same in N-Panel and Pop-up menu  `Shift + U`.
 You can call this menu anywhere.

 ![Combo Panel](img/gifs/user_interface/compactui_8.gif)

+!!! tip
+    Don't forget to drink some good beer today!

 # Pie Menu